CAFxX/async/README.md

 })
 ```

+We have just created a `Future` `f` that can be used to wait for and
+obtain the result of the function passed to `NewFuture`.
+At this point,
-at this point, exeuction of the function wrapped in the `Future` has not
+exeuction of the function wrapped in the `Future` has not started yet.
-started yet.

-There are multiple ways to do it, the simplest being calling `Result`.
+There are multiple ways to start evaluation, the simplest being calling
+`Result`, as this will start evaluation and wait until either the result
+is available or the context is cancelled.

-If multiple calls to `Result` are done concurrently, only the first
+Note that if multiple calls to `Result` are done concurrently, only the
-one starts execution of the wrapped function; when the wrapped function
+first one starts execution of the wrapped function; when the wrapped
-completes the same result is returned to all current (and future) callers
+function completes the same result is returned to all current (and
-of `Result`:
+future) callers of `Result`:

 ```go
 go func() {